 Want To Live to 100?
 Longevity is a Hot Topic for Today’s Retiree!

+You have two choices when pondering how— and whether— you will live a long, healthy life.
 You can either apply the latest findings of longevity research to boost your odds, or you can eat what you want, forgo health and wellness habits, and figure it’s mostly genetics anyway.
 Most of us choose the middle ground.
-We don’t throw caution to the wind, but we don’t limit our caloric intake and turn into diet-obsessed ascetics either.

 These lucky few are not easy to categorize.
 Some regularly enjoy alcohol, fat or sugar (in moderation).
-Researchers theorize that daily routines- even seemingly unhealthy ones like eating a dish of ice cream every night- might provide a beneficial stability.
+Researchers theorize that daily routines—even seemingly unhealthy ones like eating a dish of ice cream every night—might provide a beneficial stability.

 A positive attitude helps them wave off irritants and overcome setbacks.
 They don’t worry about what they can’t control.
 And they derive joy from everyday experiences like watering plants or watching clouds cross the sky.